Banks Peninsula: Marine reserves

 A large marine mammal sanctuary, mainly restricting set-net fishing, surrounds much of the peninsula.
-This has the principal aim of the conservation of Hector's dolphin, the smallest of all dolphin species.
+This has the principal aim of conservation of Hector's dolphin, the smallest of all dolphin species.
 Eco-tourism based around the playful dolphins has now become a significant industry in Akaroa.

 The Banks Peninsula Marine Mammal Sanctuary was expanded in 2020, with restrictions introduced on seismic surveying and seabed mining.
 The sanctuary stretches from the Jed River south to the Waitaki River, and extends 20 nautical miles out to sea, covering an area of about 14,310 km^{2}.

-The relatively small Pōhatu Marine Reserve centres on Pōhatu / Flea Bay on the south-east side of the peninsula and the larger Akaroa Marine Reserve lies at the entrance to the Akaroa Harbour.
-A taiäpure (local fishing co-management tool) is in place for 90 percent of Akaroa Harbour.
-The history and outcomes of the this taiāpure overlap with the two reserves.
+The relatively small Pōhatu Marine Reserve centres on Pōhatu / Flea Bay on the south-east side of the peninsula, and the larger Akaroa Marine Reserve lies at the entrance to Akaroa Harbour.
+A taiāpure (local fishing co-management tool) is in place for 90 percent of Akaroa Harbour.
+The history and outcomes of the taiāpure overlap with the two reserves.